zeromake/quasar/docs/src/pages/quasar-cli-webpack/developing-pwa/configuring-pwa.md

 Please read about the [manifest config](https://developer.mozilla.org/en-US/docs/Web/Manifest) before diving in.

 ::: warning
-Note that you don't need to edit your index.html file (generated from /index.html or /src/index.template.html) to link to the manifest file.
+Note that you don't need to edit your index.html file (generated from `/index.html`) to link to the manifest file.
 Quasar CLI takes care of embedding the right things for you.
 ::::

 ::: tip
-If your PWA is behind basic auth or requires an Authorization header, set quasar.config file > pwa > useCredentials to true to include `crossorigin="use-credentials"` on the manifest.json meta tag.
+If your PWA is behind basic auth or requires an Authorization header, set quasar.config file > pwa > useCredentialsForManifestTag to `true` to include `crossorigin="use-credentials"` on the manifest.json meta tag.
 ::::

 ## PWA Checklist